 Use of Reusable IPs and framework that assist the company in short product development time and cost for faster and right time-to-market

-Komal Chauhan works as a Digital Marketing Senior Executive at eInfochips where she supports digital marketing activities for various verticals - aerospace, DevOps, technical debt, semiconductor and silicon partnerships.
-She has 5+ years of experience in digital marketing which includes search engine optimization, inbound & social media marketing.
+Komal Chauhan works as a Digital Marketing Senior Executive at eInfochips where she supports digital marketing activities for various verticals - semiconductor and silicon engineering partnerships, DevOps, and Aerospace.
+She has 7+ years of experience in digital marketing which includes search engine optimization, content planning and management, inbound & social media marketing.
 She holds an engineering degree in Computer Science.
 Her hobbies include gaming, digital gadgets and traveling.